Completely Stale Transmitter Channel State Information is Still Very Useful: Outer-Bound

 \section{Outer-Bound}

 In this section, we aim to prove Theorem~\ref{thm:outer--bound--Gen}.
 In this theorem, we focus on the degrees of freedom of the channel for order--$j$ messages.
-Therefore, we assume for every subset of receivers $\mathcal{S}$ with cardinality $j$, the transmitter has a message $W_{\mathcal{S}}$, with rate $R_{\mathcal{S}}$ and degrees of freedom $d_{\mathcal{S}}$.
+Therefore, we assume for every subset $\mathcal{S}$ with cardinality $j$ of receivers, the transmitter has a message $W_{\mathcal{S}}$, with rate $R_{\mathcal{S}}$ and degrees of freedom $d_{\mathcal{S}}$.

 Remember in Section~\ref{sec:problem_formulation}, we assume that the channel state information is available to all nodes with one time-unit delay.
 As an outer-bound, we consider the capacity of a channel in which the channel state information at time $n$ is available to all {\em receivers} instantaneously at time $n$.
 Therefore, at time $n$, receiver $r$ has $\left(y_r[t], \mathbf{H}[t] \right)$, $t=1,\ldots,m$, for any $r$, $1 \leq r \leq K$.
 On the other hand, the transmitter has not only the channel state information, but also received signals, both with one unit delay.
 Therefore, at time $n$, the transmitter has $\left(y_1[t],\ldots, y_K[t], \mathbf{H}[t]\right)$, $t=1,\ldots,m-1$.
 Now, we improve the resultant channel even further as follows.